suasuasuasuasua/resume/main.typ

   - Received recognition at the 2024 Lockheed Martin Space Awards Night for exceptional contributions on the Tantrum program
-- Acted as scrum master for a small team of software engineers by organizing weekly meetings, defining and tracking issues in Gitlab, and maintaining a strong line of communication with the customer
+- Acted as scrum master for a small team of software engineers by organizing weekly meetings, defining and tracking issues in GitLab, and maintaining a strong line of communication with the customer

 = Education